pennersr/django-allauth/README.rst

   - `save_user(self, request, user, form)`: Populates and saves the `User` instance using information provided in the signup form.

+  - `confirm_email(self, request, email_address)`: Marks the email address as
+    confirmed and saves to the db.

 - `allauth.socialaccount.adapter.DefaultSocialAccountAdapter`:

   - `new_user(self, request, sociallogin)`: Instantiates a new, empty